kd100m/GunClub/README.md

 # GunClub
 Like Loot but for the firearm community.

-What i'm attempting here draws inspiration from the Loot concept.
+What I'm attempting here draws inspiration from the Loot concept.
 Now, having never played, my idea may be completely different from the game mechanics of Loot.

 Here's what I'm imagining.